 How Pretrial Diversion Works in DWI Cases

-In some cases, DWI defendants can enter a contract with the state and potentially have their charges dismissed if the terms and conditions of their contract are completed.
-In this process, the district attorney (DA) may dismiss the charge upon successful completion of the terms of the agreement.
-This is called a pretrial diversion.
+In some cases, DWI defendants can enter a contract with the state and potentially have their criminal charges dismissed if the terms and conditions of their contract are completed.

 - Community service